 - completed immunization records, which are to be maintained throughout the program

-- Standard First Aid and CPR (Cardio Pulmonary Resuscitation)/AED (Automated External Defibrillator) HCP (Health Care Professional) certification; CPR is to be updated annually
+- Standard First Aid and CPR (Cardio Pulmonary Resuscitation)/AED (Automated External Defibrillator) HCP (Health Care Provider) certification; CPR is to be updated annually

-- completed mask fit testing for infection control and for self-contained breathing apparatus as required.
+- completed mask fit testing for infection prevention and control

 - Criminal Screening: To be eligible for practicum, students must not have been convicted of any criminal offence for which they have not been pardoned.
 An unpardoned criminal record will result in the inability to participate in field placement/clinical and will jeopardize progress in the program.